david-04/shortycut/src/docs/api.md

 ## ![](img/arrow.svg) addShortcuts()

-This function is used to add shortcut definitions.
-They can be passed as a multi-line string with one shortcut per line:
+Add shortcut definitions, for example as a multi-line string with one shortcut per line:

 ```javascript
 shortycut.addShortcuts(`